 Yes, Siblings Do (or Try to) Marry Sometimes; It's Not THAT Rare

 When siblings (or close relatives) first meet as adults and don't know initially that they are siblings (or close relatives) because of separation at birth or soon after, the genetic similarity may (it's an open question) make sexual attraction greater than it would be otherwise, as discussed here and here and here and here .
 This means that when an anonymous sperm donor has many children who are half-siblings and who don't know they are half-siblings, the likelihood of half-sibling marriages among them may be higher than if they were not so closely genetically related.

 The Genetic Risk of Harm for Children of Siblings

-Children of siblings are at a higher risk of genetic harm because the probability of the child having a recessive gene from both parents is increased.
+Children of siblings are at a higher risk of genetic harm because the probability of the child having a rare harmful recessive gene from both parents is increased; a recessive gene (by definition) is one that does not affect the body of a person unless the person has the recessive gene from both parents, and thus a harmful recessive gene is more likely to harm a child whose parents are siblings than otherwise.
 Every subsequent generation of sibling matings (i.e., a child of a 2nd generation of sibling matings would be one whose grandparents [its the same couple on the maternal and paternal side] were siblings and the parents were also siblings) increases the probability of genetic harm to the child because it increases the genetic similarity between the child's two parents.
 Laws against sibling marriage are thus especially important to prevent 2nd, 3rd and higher generation sibling marriages, for which the risk of genetic harm to the child is very substantially greater than for a child of a 1st generation sibling marriage.
 Read about the genetics here and here and here and about the effect of many generations marrying within the family here .